+As a mother, it can be quite distressing for you to see your baby crying continuously.
+Not being able to determine the cause can make you feel helpless.
+Your little one may cry for a number of reasons, one of them could be stomach pain.
 Stomach pain is a common problem in babies.
-Their digestive systems are still getting used to the solid/liquid food, and so they may often experience issues like gas, reflux, acidity, diarrhoea, vomiting and constipation.
-Although it is a minor health problem for adults, it still causes a lot of discomfort to the little one, and so must be adequately taken care of.
+As a baby’s digestive system is still getting used to solid/liquid food, he may often experience issues like gas, reflux, acidity, diarrhoea, vomiting, and constipation.
+Although it is a minor health problem for adults, it can still cause a lot of discomfort to a little baby, and thus, must be adequately taken care of.

 2. Incorrect Feeding

 If your baby is latched on to your breast incorrectly or if he drinks milk from a bottle being in an incorrect position, he may swallow too much air, which may cause him discomfort.

 If you feed your baby too much, it may affect his digestive health.
 Your little one may have stomach pain due to bloating and pressure on the stomach.
 He may even vomit.

 If your baby is allergic to certain foods or ingredients in the formula milk he drinks, the allergic reaction may trigger when he has the formula milk or food or has traces of the food through your breast milk.